 We're often asked, "What's the right way to go about pitching to an investor?
 What do they want to see?"
 In this article, we'll offer some suggestions based on the experience of our founder Tim Berry, who is an angel investor himself, and some of our favorite experts on the subject.
 And we'll offer some helpful links for further research from our websites.

-Note: You might also like this article: Tips for creating a great presentation.
+Note: You might also like these articles:

 Keep in mind three important things:

 - Not all good businesses are also good investment opportunities.
 Try this Self-Assessment: Will Your Start-up Get Angel Investment?

 - Your first pitch with an investor has one important goal: to interest the investor enough that they want to read your full business plan.
 In other words, the goal isn't necessarily to get funding; it's to get another meeting where the conversation about funding continues.

 - You may need several versions of your pitch - some longer and some shorter - for different kinds of investor presentations.
 We highly recommend reading What to Say in Your 1, 5, 10, or 20-Minute Pitch.

 Tell a great, customer-focused story

 In a pitch, you'll have very little time to hook an investor's attention so they want to hear more.
 So don't begin with a dry recital of your financials.
 Start by telling a real story of a real customer and what problem your company is solving for that customer.
 If you don't have a real customer yet, try making a customer persona, and tell a story about what you can do for that person.

 - The Bcast: How to Pitch Your Business, and Brand Storytelling with Park Howell